wasp-lang/wasp/web/docs/language/features.md

   - ##### `args: JSON` (optional)
   The arguments to pass to the `perform.fn` function when invoked.

+  **Note**: pg-boss wraps job arguments into a larger object and exposes it under the property `data`.

   - ##### `executorOptions: dict` (optional)
   Executor-specific options to use when submitting jobs.
 These are passed directly through and you should consult the documentation for the job executor.
 The `perform.executorOptions` are the default options, and `schedule.executorOptions` can override/extend those.